 Hallie is a country bumpkin from the beautiful Eastern Townships of Quebec.
 Seeking adventure and education, she moved to la belle ville de Montreal.
-She then proceeded to hide away at the University of Toronto Mississauga and Sheridan College for four years to soak in a degree and diploma in Theatre & Drama Studies, enriching her love of acting.
-Now she has made it through the haze to the bustling and wonderfully artistic community of Toronto.
-This past Spring, she had the pleasure of being a part of the first Theatre Passe Muraille Emerging Artist Collective, and has been the Producing Intern for Seventh Stage Theatre Productions for the past year and a half.
-She is looking forward to playing Juliet in Shakespeare BASH’d upcoming production of Romeo and Juliet November 19th-23rd at the 3030 Dundas West.
+She then proceeded to hide away at the University of Toronto Mississauga and Sheridan College for a few years to soak in a degree and diploma in Theatre & Drama Studies, enriching her love of acting.
+She has since made it through the haze to the bustling and wonderful artistic community of Toronto.
+She is a proud founding member of The Howland Company a Toronto-based artist ensemble.
 For inspiration, she looks to the human spirit, the quiet things that no one stops to listen to, the noise that makes beautiful music, the strength of the body and… well… glitter, for she believes it makes everything better.
 Oh yeah, she’s an actor.

 Shaina grew up a shy, two-steppin’, book worm who dreamed of writing stories.
 When she realised she could tell stories by being IN them, she was hooked.
-She completed her BFA in Theatre Performance at York University and has since been working in her beautiful hometown of Toronto as an actor and singer/songwriter.
-Shaina also enjoys juggling the many other hats in her career closet: she has worked as the Marketing Associate for Nightwood Theatre, Arts Educator for Shakespeare in Action as well as with The Canadian Stage Company and SummerWorks.
-You can find her singing her little heart out for audiences young and old with Oozakazoo, The Book Club and as a solo vocalist.
-Shaina is looking forward to travelling to the far off land of Alberta as part of the Banff/Citadel professional training program in 2014.
+She completed her BFA in Theatre Performance at York University and has since been working across Canada as an actor and singer/songwriter.
+Favourite roles include Juliet (Romeo & Juliet – Citadel Theatre) and Toba in Chasse Galerie (Soulpepper/Storefront Theatre) for which she was nominated for a My Theatre Award for Outstanding Performance in a Musical and was part of the original, Dora Award winning ensemble.
+You can find her singing her little heart out for audiences young and old with folk band Crooked House Road and solo project Ghost Caravan.
 She loves the rain, midnight jam sessions and tea with everything.

 Madryn is originally from the thriving metropolis of Windsor, though she’s lived in Toronto, Montreal, and now Toronto again.
 She has a BFA in Acting from the University of Windsor, where she solidified her love of theatre, Shakespeare and running around like a little kid in the name of art.
 She is a production member of Intersection Theatre, which had its successful Canadian debut at the Toronto Fringe last year.
 Her quest for adventure has brought her to seventeen different countries (and counting!) including Zambia, Botswana and Turkey.
 She’s a not so closeted geek, and will gladly debate the finer points of Star Wars, table top role playing games and Elder Scrolls video games with you.